Eminent domain victory: PG&E installs LNG site on Calistoga vineyard property

 After looking at more intrusive and disruptive alternatives for LNG sites up and down the Valley, PG&E decided Gard’s property was the most advantageous.
 The issue went to court.

 As a public utility, PG&E is entitled to seek prejudgment possession of property under eminent domain, court documents state.
-They also cite a public utility code, “A gas corporation may condemn any property necessary for the construction and maintenance of its gas plant.”
+They also cite a public utility code that says, “A gas corporation may condemn any property necessary for the construction and maintenance of its gas plant.”

 Further, “PG&E has shown it has an overriding need to possess the property prior to the issuance of final judgment in the case and that it will suffer a substantial hardship if the application for possession is denied or limited.”
 The company was authorized to take possession of the property in February.